-NYS Award Information (TAP) New York State Tuition Assistance Program (provided by HESC)
+NYS Award Information (TAP)

+New York State Tuition Assistance Program (provided by HESC)

-I. To be eligible and remain eligible, for the New York State Tuition Assistance Program (TAP), students (legal resident of New York state) must:
+To be eligible and remain eligible for the New York State Tuition Assistance Program (TAP), students (legal resident of New York state) must:

-- be a full-time (12 credits or more required credits per semester; credits required degree completion) and matriculated student at each level of study, and - maintain good academic standing by meeting program pursuit and satisfactory academic progress requirements as detailed below.
+- attend full-time status, 12 credits or more required credits per semester (credits required for degree completion) - matriculated/degree seeking student - maintain good academic standing by meeting program pursuit and satisfactory academic progress requirements as detailed below

+I. Program Pursuit is defined as:

+- completion of at least 6 credits during each term of study in the first year for which an award is received; or - completion of at least 9 credits during each term of study in the second year for which an award is received; or - completion of at least 12 credits during each subsequent term for which an award is received. - Grades acceptable for meeting the pursuit requirement include passing and failing grades of A through F and any other grade that signifies that the student completed all necessary assignments and attended the entire term. - View the HESC TAP website for more information on student eligibility criteria a.
+This Satisfactory Academic Progress chart is for non-HEOP students first receiving aid in 2010-11 and thereafter:

 II.
-Program Pursuit (or Pursuit of Program) is defined as:

-- completion of at least 6 credits during each term of study in the first year for which an award is received; or - completion of at least 9 credits during each term of study in the second year for which an award is received; or - completion of at least 12 credits during each subsequent term for which an award is received.

-- Grades acceptable for meeting the pursuit requirement include passing and failing grades of A through F and any other grade that signifies that the student completed all necessary assignments and attended the entire term - See the HESC TAP Coach website for more information on "grades acceptable for pursuit".

-III.
-Satisfactory Academic Progress.
+Satisfactory Academic Progress